 Benn concluded: “...I am profoundly opposed to any attempt to outlaw, expel or excommunicate the followers of Leon Trotsky from the Labour Party.”

 The heritage we defend

 The witch-hunt continued under Kinnock (now Lord Kinnock), and Labour lost the 1983 and 1987 general elections.

 Unfortunately, as with the SDF ninety years earlier, the majority of the leaders of Militant drew pessimistic and ultra-left conclusions, and walked out of the Labour Party into the wilderness.

 Around this time, the Socialist Appeal was launched to keep the forces of Marxism together in the Labour Party.
 Of course, under Tony Blair and New Labour, conditions in the Labour Party were very unfavourable for socialists.
 We nevertheless always held the perspective that the Labour Party would eventually move to the left, as has happened in the past.

-This has now shown to be correct with the election of Jeremy Corbyn as Labour leader and the growth of a mass left-wing membership.
-Now we have leaders in Jeremy Corbyn and John McDonnell who - while not Marxists - recognise the great contribution of Karl Marx and Marxism, as did Tony Benn.
+This was shown to be correct with the election of Jeremy Corbyn as Labour leader and the growth of a mass left-wing membership.
+Leaders like Jeremy Corbyn and John McDonnell - while not Marxists - recognised the great contribution of Karl Marx and Marxism, as did Tony Benn.